Adding textures to interiors

 One you have chosen your preferred texture, whether it be a gorgeous faux fur blanket, or a stone picture frame, the next stage is all about layering.
 The most important thing to remember with different textures is not to be scared of them!

 They add visual interest and can be something as simple as a velvet cushion to a floor-to-ceiling ceramic sculpture.
 Putting a velvet cushion next to a chunky wool knit cushion gives you gorgeous layers of texture that are warm and inviting.
 Playing about and layering is all part of the fun.

 I have provided an example of texture below to give you all some food for thought…

-Above you can see a picture of our gorgeous Belvedere Bench.
-Here we were preparing a photoshoot of the Autumn, so we added a sheepskin in to create an element of warmth.
-On the contrary, if we were doing that particular picture for the summer months then we would have taken the sheepskin away and left the wood bare.
+Above you can see a picture of our gorgeous Belvedere bench.
+Here we were preparing a photoshoot for autumn, so we added a sheepskin in to create an element of warmth.
+If we were doing the same picture for the summer months we would have taken the sheepskin away and left the wood bare.